Frost and Fire (short story): Plot summary

 Placed there by a past rocket ship that crashed, the people of the storied land are within sight of another rocket ship on a distant mountain plateau.
 The plot follows Sim, the protagonist of this story, and his apparently short life on a planet where people are cursed by radiation to live only eight days.

 The people of this planet are also gifted with racial memory (they remember their ancestors' memories).
 However, they do not attempt to reach the sole remaining rocket ship due to the futility of attempting to reach it in one hour, which is the longest length of time between day and night (both deadly).

 Sim is then moved by the memory of his ancestors to find and meet with scientists who make halting progress towards the goal of lengthening the world's decreased life span.
 Sim, motivated by his dwindling days, makes it his goal to extend his life and reach the distant rocket, despite the protests of his sister and other cave-dwellers.

 Characters

-Sim: A young man who is the protagonist of the story.
+Sim: The story's protagonist of the story.
 He is intelligent, resourceful, and selfless.
-He is willing to sacrifice his own happiness for the sake of his people.
+He pursues a distant seed ship, left behind by the planet's first settlers, out of curiosity and a strong desire to improve the cave people's lives.

-Lyte: A young woman who is Sim's love interest.
-She is strong and independent, and she is willing to help Sim even though she knows that she will never see her family again.
+Lyte: Sim's love interest.
+She is strong, independent, and assists Sim both in war and on the harrowing journey towards the seed ship.

-Dark: Sim's sister who dissuades him from traveling to the rocket ship.
-She has a poor opinion of the scientists.
+Dark: Sim's older sister.
+She dissuades him from traveling to the rocket ship, and greets him days later upon his return to the home cave.

-Nhoj: Sim's enemy who tries to kill him.
+Chion: Sim's enemy from his home cave.
+He and Sim first fight when he steals a berry from Sim.
+During a war with members of the better cliff, he deliberately wounds Sim to improve his odds of becoming Lyte's mate.

+Nhoj: The challenger from the better cliffs who volunteers to fight Sim for a place in the caves.

-Dienc: A scientist who helps Sim.
+Dienc: The lead Scientist who helps Sim try to understand the seed ship.